galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 2. A table with values of "x", the collated index value by year

 Sometimes the expected temporal trend can't be done on dataset.
-If you want this action to work, the occurences on your dataset must lie between the month of April and the end of the month of September.
+If you want this action to work, the occurrences on your dataset must lie between the month of April and the end of the month of September.

 ## Model temporal trend